 Worldwide, women continue to experience significant health consequences because existing contraceptives may not be acceptable, affordable, or accessible.
 PATH is filling these gaps by advancing women-initiated, dual-protection devices—a Woman’s Condom that that puts affordable protection in women’s hands and the SILCS diaphragm that doesn’t require a physician’s fitting.
-Another family planning option in the future is an injectable contraceptive delivered via the single-use Uniject™ injection system.

 Vaccination against infectious diseases saves millions of lives each year.
 To help to protect more people from vaccine-preventable diseases, PATH is advancing technologies that improve vaccine products and the ways they are delivered in low-resource settings.
 We design and adapt user-centered solutions that expand immunization effectiveness, efficiency, and safety—especially in remote communities with limited access to health facilities and refrigeration equipment.
-One example is PATH’s pioneering vaccine vial monitor, which is included on all vaccines distributed by UNICEF.

-In developing nations, water often comes from unsafe sources and can carry deadly pathogens.
+In developing countries, water often comes from unsafe sources and can carry deadly pathogens.
 The World Health Organization reports that 880 million people worldwide rely on unimproved water sources for their drinking water.
 Our critical work in water has three areas of focus: household water treatment, community water treatment, and water quality testing.
 We help private-sector partners to manufacture, distribute, and sell household water treatment and storage products such as water filters, chlorine test strips, and ceramic water pots to produce safer clean drinking water.